 Information About Mensgroup

-Men’s Group is a men’s toxic masculinity group where black men and white men can acquire skills by learning how to remain dedicated and disciplined even as they overcome the negative aspects of masculinity.
-This is a space where young men can harness their full potential through learning skills like leadership, emotional intelligence, integrity, and accountability from positive role models.
+Men’s Group is a men’s toxic masculinity group where black men and white men can come together and find ways to overcome the negative aspects of masculinity.
+This is a space for all men, young and old, that allows men to be themselves amongst fellow men, even as they foster lifelong friendships.

 As an online-based men’s toxic masculinity group, you can join a meeting from the comfort of your home or office.
 Whether in New York in America or the United Kingdom, Mensgroup ensures there are regular meetings online so that men can get the support they need at any time, especially in this pandemic.